 Before having a family, Maggie worked for an electrical components company and managed a crèche.

 Maggie is a staff governor for Kirkroyds and volunteered to take on this role in March 2015 to become more involved in the strategic planning and management of the schools, as well as being able to put forward the perspective of school support staff.

 In her spare time Maggie enjoys swimming, walking her dog and spending time with family.

 Sean Robertshaw (Co-opted Governor)

-Sean enjoys mountain biking, training gun dogs, strumming the guitar, serving local people through the local church and worship.
-He is married to Sally, they have two children, one in a local school, the other at university.
+Sean enjoys spending time with family, mountain biking, walking the dog, strumming the guitar, serving local people through the local church and worship, and studying theology.
+He is married to Sally; they have two children, one in a local school, the other at university.

 Leigh Fleming (Co-opted Governor)

 Leigh Fleming joined as a community co-opted governor in 2014, she has lived in New Mill since 2003.

 Leigh Works as The Subject Area Leader for Mechanical and Automotive Engineering at The University of Huddersfield, she is also active in research into a range of engineering applications including medical, automotive and aerospace.
 She is passionate about encouraging young people to consider Science Technology, Engineering and Maths (STEM) subjects and careers, in particular encourage girls and young women who are underrepresented in this area.
 She hopes that her knowledge of the education system at University level, and the links she has with STEM will be of benefit to the governing body, along with a general passion and a belief that every child deserves the chance of a world class education.